szzeth-3/PortSwigger-Web-LLM-Labs/Solutions.md

 ### Takeaway

 The agent is a network position, not just a software component.
-It sits somewhere I can't reach, holds credentials I don't have, and will follow instructions from content it reads.
+It sits somewhere we can't reach, holds credentials we don't have, and will follow instructions from content it reads.
 When threat modelling an agent deployment, the first question should be: *what can this thing reach that an external attacker cannot?* That's your blast radius.

-Also worth noting - seven of these eight labs are solved with skills that predate LLMs entirely.
-This one is Burp Intruder, Host header manipulation, and SSRF.
-The AI is the last mile.

 ---